Maxim gun: Production company

-Maxim established the Maxim Gun Company with financing from Albert Vickers, son of steel entrepreneur Edward Vickers.
-A blue plaque on the Factory where Maxim invented and produced the gun is to be found in Hatton Garden at the junction with Clerkenwell Road in London.
+In 1884, Maxim began to develop his machine gun in Hatton Garden, London.
+That November he founded the Maxim Gun Company with financing from Albert Vickers, son of steel entrepreneur Edward Vickers.
+A blue plaque on the factory where Maxim invented and produced the gun is located in Hatton Garden at the junction with Clerkenwell Road in London.

 Albert Vickers became the company's chairman, and it later joined hands with a Swedish competitor, Nordenfelt, to become Maxim Nordenfelt Guns and Ammunition Company.
 The Post Office Directory of trades in London of 1895 lists its office at 32 Victoria Street SW (London) on page 1579.

-Finally, the company was absorbed into the mother Vickers company, leading first to the Maxim-Vickers gun and then, after Vickers' redesign, the Vickers machine gun.
+Finally, the company was absorbed into the mother Vickers company, leading first to the Vickers-Maxim gun and then, after Vickers' redesign, the Vickers machine gun.